There's No 'Convenient Structure To Life,' Says Allie Brosh

 On her bug-eyed cartoon avatar

-I feel very awkward a lot, and so I want to represent myself with this awkward thing, this thing that that doesn't quite look like a person, maybe it looks like some sort of bug or some sort of alien, because that's how I feel.
-It helps when I'm trying to communicate how I feel to to other people.
+I feel very awkward a lot, and so I want to represent myself with this awkward thing, this thing that doesn't quite look like a person.
+Maybe it looks like some sort of bug or some sort of alien, because that's how I feel.
+It helps when I'm trying to communicate how I feel to other people.
 It helps with setting the context and the tone.

 On what needed to happen before she could publish this long-awaited (and long-delayed) new book